 Sliding Scale registration rates:

 We recognize that this is a financially challenging time for many due to COVID and the current economic situation.
 This retreat is thus being offered on a sliding scale.
-Please consider paying at the highest rate that you can afford: your generosity supports Rocky Mountain EcoDharma Retreat Center, staff, and your fellow practitioners in these challenging times.
+Your generosity would be most welcome as a support to the Rocky Mountain Ecodharma Retreat Center as it tries to meet its expenses while remaining closed during COVID.
 None of this money goes directly to the teachers or retreat manager.
-There will be an opportunity to offer dana, the Pali word for generosity, to the teacher and manager at the end of the retreat (click here for more information on dana from Jean’s website).
+There will be an opportunity to offer dana, the Pali word for generosity, to the teacher and manager at the end of the retreat.
+(You can learn more about the practice of dana here).

-Any amount paid above the Online Base rate is a tax deductible donation to RMERC.
+Select one of the sliding scale rates below.
+Any amount paid is a tax-deductible donation to RMERC.
 Your confirmation email is your tax receipt.

-If you previously registered for the in-person retreat, you will be offered a refund and will have the option of transferring and updating your registration for the virtual retreat.
+If you previously registered for the 3-day virtual women’s retreat, you will be offered a refund and will have the option of transferring and updating your registration for the virtual daylong retreat.